Millsaps College: History

 The college was founded in 1889–90 by a Confederate veteran, Major Reuben Webster Millsaps, who donated the land for the college and $50,000.
-Dr. William Belton Murrah was the college's first president, and Bishop Charles Betts Galloway of the Methodist Episcopal Church South organized the college's early fund-raising efforts.
+William Belton Murrah was the college's first president, and Bishop Charles Betts Galloway of the Methodist Episcopal Church South organized the college's early fund-raising efforts.
 Both men were honored with halls named in their honor.
 Major Millsaps and his wife are interred in a tomb near the center of campus.
 The current United Methodist Church continues to affiliate with the college.

 Navy V-12 program

 Millsaps was chosen as one of 131 sites for the training of Navy and Marine officers in the V-12 Navy College Training Program.
 In April 1943, 380 students arrived for the Navy V-12 program offering engineering, pre-medical and pre-dental training.
 Thereafter Millsaps began accepting students year-round for the program.
 A total of 873 officer candidates went through Millsaps between 1943 and 1945.

-Traces of the Navy V-12 unit appear in the Bobashela (school yearbook) in 1944.
-That year, the Bobashela staff dedicated the yearbook to the unit and "Dr. Sanders," one of the unit's advisers.
-One section memorialized students who had been killed in action during World War II.